omeka/classic-enduser/docs/Plugins/UserProfiles.md

 ---
 title: User Profiles
 ---
-*Current version 1.1.1*

 User Profiles is designed to address many different situations in which gathering and/or displaying information about users is helpful.
 In many cases, these situations involve a combination of User Profiles with other plugins.
 Example use cases might be:

 -   Create structured, consistent information about the creators of the site.
 -   Give credit to researchers by having them create profiles that are automatically linked to from the items they add.
 -   If commenting is used for discussion, create profiles for the moderators.
--   If the [Guest User](../Plugins/GuestUser) plugin is installed and active, guest users who comment could also create profiles.
+-   If the [Guest User](/GuestUser) plugin is installed and active, guest users who comment could also create profiles.

 [There is a screencast for this plugin](https://vimeo.com/165052886)